Booster l'Autonomie de Votre Enfant

 Tip 8: Within reach

-Certain elements placed at child height can greatly encourage children's autonomy.
-Arranging certain key elements of the house on their scale makes their daily lives easier and allows them to become more independent.
-For example, plates in a low cupboard to set the table and an accessible pitcher of water so they can help themselves are simple but effective arrangements.
+Certain elements placed at child height can greatly encourage independence.
+Arranging certain key elements of the house at their scale makes their daily lives easier and allows them to become more independent.

 Tip 9: Visual cues